Tsampaio/2D-Game-Development/README.md

 If you reach the water you win, and the game restarts from original position

 ## Game Controls
-To move the player you can use the keyboard arrow keys, to move the player around the map, up, down left and right
+To move the player you can use the keyboard arrow keys, up, down, left and right, to move the player around the map